seduerr91/seduerr91.github.io/pages/schedule-2024.md

 - Play Pickle Ball.
 - Dance with Joy.
 - Hikes: In the North Cascades.
-- Gluten-free nutrition.
+- Healthy, gluten-free nutrition.
 - Drinks only on Friday and Saturday (only gluten-free).
 - Healthy nutrition & eat out less than 3x per week.

-## 3. Attaining a Better Posture
+### 3. Attaining a Better Posture

 - Measure posture weekly:
   - Stand against the wall, with the back of head touching it.
 Place heels 6 inches out from the wall.